 Yet despite these measure, only 40% of the population of Ontario benefit from access to birth control products and medication.

-March 8, 2023, on International Women’s Day, outlines that this plan would expand OHIP coverage and save more than $76.9 million dollars for the province in preventative costs.
+The NDP motion, which was brought forth on March 8, 2023, on International Women’s Day, outlines that this plan would expand OHIP coverage and save more than $76.9 million dollars for the province in preventative costs.
 A projection that was determined by SOGC member Dr. Wendy Norman in her letter to British Columbia’s government prior to it’s adoption of free access to contraceptives across the province.

 The Society of Obstetricians and Gynaecologists of Canada has been advocating for free access to contraceptives for some time and we strongly believe in women’s right to choose their own reproductive and family planning.
 We hope that this matter will be revisited in future debates and perhaps lead to vital public consultations, which would signify a real commitment to the health of women in Ontario.